DEPARTMENT OF CLASSICAL STUDIES

 Students whom the faculty considers to be making inadequate progress in scholarship or in development as professionals will be given adequate written warning that they may lose their good standing or not be supported should they request an extension of time to degree; in the case of teaching inadequacy, students will be warned that they may lose their (continued) eligibility for TF support.
 The warning will include the nature of the perceived problems or deficiencies; recommendations for correcting them; and a reasonable period of time for the student to correct them or show improvement acceptable to the faculty.

 Scope of Appeals

 The department appeals procedures afford graduate students the opportunity to resolve complaints about administrative or academic actions that affect their standing or progress toward academic or professional degree goals.
 The procedure does not cover disputes about grades, exam evaluations, or any other department action based solely on faculty evaluation of a student’s academic achievement or progress.

 Appeals are limited to department actions involving:

 - procedural error or violation of department, GRS, or university policies;

 - failure to abide by the terms of a written agreement;

-- mitigating circumstances beyond the student’s control and not properly considered.
+- lack of proper consideration for mitigating circumstances beyond the student’s control

 A student may explore paths to informal resolution with the DGS, the department Chair, or the mentor.
 This process should be initiated within 30 calendar days of the contested action.